-Fomo taps into the power of personal recommendations to boost your website’s conversions, whatever your goal may be.
-The service integrates with hundreds of popular apps in order to capture and showcase actual visitor activity as slide-out notifications.
+Fomo marketing campaigns tap into the power of personal recommendations to boost your website’s conversions, whatever your goal may be.
+The Fomo app integrates with hundreds of popular tools to capture and showcase actual visitor activity as slide-out notifications.
 Something Fomo calls ‘Honest Marketing’.

 Hi Ryan.
 Please introduce yourself and the Fomo team…

 First off the team is more important than me, but because I’m the “mouthpiece” I’ll go first: I’m a semi professional musician, marketer, and part-time developer.
 Fomo is my ~4th company and my first win.